*Updated August 2022

-Sustainability is no longer a naive afterthought or a “hippie” utopian pipe dream.
+Sustainability is no longer a naive afterthought.
 It is now becoming top of mind for many businesses and investors.
-The shift from dream to hard reality is probably down to a few factors, one being the most obvious and that there is a demand for cleaner industries and technologies because the climate on this planet is starting to heat up and resources are starting to dwindle.
+The green shift can be attributed to the surging demand for cleaner industries and technologies due to greater climate change awareness and descending natural resources.

-Secondly, public support for sustainable practices and products has gained massive traction over the last decade.
-Combine this with the exponential rate of technological innovation, your sustainable dreams for the future are now a plausible reality and a necessary one.
+Moreover, public support for sustainable practices and products has gained massive traction over the last decade.
+Combining this with the exponential rate of technological innovation, the sustainability aspirations for the future are now a plausible reality and a necessary one.

-But also as the cumulation of the above factors converge, they have created the conditions that are prime for opportunity.
-Basically, there's money to be had investing in and developing sustainable industries and technologies currently, rather than it being a financial hindrance.
+As the cumulation of the above factors converges, they have created prime conditions for a business opportunity.
+In essence, there's money to be investing in and developing sustainable industries and technologies rather than being a financial hindrance.
 And this is exactly where ESG reporting comes in, providing a guiding hand in screening investments.

 “There’s a misconception out there that you need to be willing to give up returns in order to invest responsibly but a growing body of research shows that ESG actually helps mitigate risk,” – Smith of The Haverford Trust Company.

-Knowing which sustainable horse to place your bet on will become increasingly important as ESG based investments are set to reach 1 trillion USD by 2030 and in the Q1 2021, ESG funds raked in over 21 billion USD.
+Knowing which sustainable horse to place your bet on will become increasingly important as ESG-based investments are set to reach $1 trillion by 2030, and in Q1 2021, ESG funds raked in over 21 billion USD.

-This ‘green’ transformation is leading investors and investment firms, namely private equity firms, to sniff out new and greener markets.
+This ‘green’ transformation is leading investors and investment firms, namely private equity firms, to pursue opportunities in new and greener markets.
 This is bringing a new scope on how Private Equity firms (PE) and general partners (GPs) view potential companies, putting the lens of ESG reporting to screen future investments.

-Well, to start off ESG reporting looks at the environmental, social, and corporate governance criteria that is used to scrutinize various companies.
-These reports and analysis are being used to screen businesses and provide investors insights that need to be considered for long-term stakeholders.
-Here’s the breakdown of the three criteria:
+Well, to start off, ESG reporting pertains to the environmental, social, and corporate governance criteria used to scrutinize various companies.
+These reports and analyses are utilized to screen businesses and provide investors insights that need to be considered for long-term stakeholders.
+ESG can be segmented into three criteria:

-Encompasses the impact a company has on the conservation and protection of the natural world.
-Think everything from climate change to waste management.
+- The environmental criteria encompass a company's impact on the conservation and protection of the natural world.

-Refers to the impact the company has on employees and on society in general.
-Is the business ethical in how they treat their labor force?
-Does the company have a negative impact on the community it is situated in?
+- The social criteria refer to the company's impact on employees and society in general, tackling issues regarding entities' business ethics in how they treat their labor force and whether they have a negative impact on the local community.

-Is the way in which the board and management conduct themselves and navigate their business.
-For instance, corruption and bribery would have a business score low in governance.
+- The corporate governance criteria evaluate the manner in which the board and management conduct themselves and navigate their business.

 ESG metrics and rating agencies

-ESG reporting and criteria was first tailored together in 2006 by the UN’s Principles for Responsible Investment (PRI) report with the hopes to further the development of responsible and sustainable investments.
+ESG reporting and criteria were first tailored together in 2006 by the UN’s Principles for Responsible Investment (PRI) report to further the development of responsible and sustainable investments.

-Currently, the criteria have become increasingly commonplace in financial reporting for private equity investing, however, there is still no completely standardized ESG reporting metrics scale.
+Currently, the criteria have become increasingly prevalent in financial reporting for private equity investing; however, there is still no completely standardized ESG reporting metrics scale.
 This does not stop the growing number of ESG rating agencies that calculate scores based on a 1-100 point scale.
-Some of the most well-known firms in this regard are MSCI, Refinitiv, JUST Capital, Bloomberg and, S&P Dow Jones Indices.
+Notable agencies include MSCI, Refinitiv, JUST Capital, Bloomberg, and S&P Dow Jones Indices.

 Important criteria for private equity investing

-What has laid the foundational success for Private Equity firms historically has been the ability to spot where future value will be generated.
-You can see this occurring now, as many firms are shifting their focus onto ESG reporting, using these criteria as a snapshot of investment opportunity and value generation that sustainable-based business will potentially bring down the line.
+Historically, the foundational success for Private Equity firms has been the ability to spot where future value will be generated.
+Nowadays, this is frequently occurring, as many firms are shifting their focus onto ESG reporting i.e., using these criteria as a snapshot of investment opportunity and value generation that sustainable-based businesses will potentially bring down the line.

 ESG reporting seems to be a reflection of the changing attitudes of stakeholders across companies.
 A study conducted in 2020 by Capgemini found that 79% of consumers are shifting their purchasing preferences towards sustainable alternatives.

-This is coupled by 61% of employees of various companies feeling that sustainable practices should be mandatory for companies.
-And as a result 88% of limited partners (LP) use ESG performance indicators when making investment decisions.
+Moreover, 61% of employees in various companies expressed that sustainable practices should be mandatory for companies.
+Apropos these findings, 88% of limited partners (LP) use ESG performance indicators when making investment decisions.

-The fact of the matter remains that attitudes are shifting across the board, and policy makers and regulatory bodies are putting more regulation regarding environmental, social, and corporate governance issues.
-Case in point being the EU Taxonomy for Sustainable Finance and the government in the UK mandating the Task Force on Climate-related Financial Disclosures (TCFD).
+The fact of the matter remains that policymakers and regulatory bodies are putting more regulations regarding environmental, social, and corporate governance issues.
+A case in point is the EU Taxonomy for Sustainable Finance and the government in the UK mandating the Task Force on Climate-related Financial Disclosures (TCFD).

-Private companies are being held to a higher sustainable standard and will be in the near future, as well as further down the line.
-Compliance to regulation will be necessary and business practices will have to eventually fall in line.
+Private companies are being held to a higher standard in terms of sustainability and will be in the near future, as well as further down the line.
+Regulation compliance will be necessary, and business practices will eventually have to fall in line.
 This Makes ESG reporting a well-fitted sieve for GPs and private equity firms to help filter through the companies who will come out on top.

 ESG reporting also offers an alternative screening for risk management as compared to other more traditional considerations, such as leverage risk.
-Of course, ESG metrics shouldn’t be the only focus point you should consider, but it should be a part of your screening tool box nonetheless.
-However, in many PE firms’ eyes, a company that addresses environmental, social, and governance issues over the long haul is a safer bet and less of a risk.
+Of course, ESG metrics shouldn’t be the only focus point to consider; however, according to many PEs, a company that addresses environmental, social, and governance issues over the long haul poses a more promising opportunity.

-Part of the reason why ESG reporting is carrying such clout is because businesses who are aligning themselves along the criteria are creating a cohesiveness throughout their organizational structure and improving stakeholder confidence across the board.
+Part of the reason ESG reporting carries such clout is that businesses aligning themselves with the criteria are creating cohesiveness throughout their organizational structure and improving stakeholder confidence across the board.
 In turn, this is helping companies with their brand positioning, operational efficiency, long-term value creation, and market differentiation.

 When considering ESG investing, some issues arise with the framework.
-One being that the ESG rating agencies have no standardized or uniform measurement criteria.
-Each firm uses their measurement parameters and methods to score various companies and their ESG standards.
+One is that the ESG rating agencies have no standardized or uniform measurement criteria.
+Each firm uses its measurement parameters and methods to score various companies and their ESG standards.

-Of course, some methods may overlap and are similar to other agencies, but none use a blanket uniform measurement or method across the ESG board.
-There are currently a wide range of frameworks used for ESG reporting and scoring, some of the most popular are Global Reporting Initiative, Sustainable Accounting Standards Board and Task Force for Climate related Financial Disclosures.
+Of course, some methods may overlap and are similar to other agencies, but none use uniform measurements or methods across the ESG board.
+There is currently a wide range of frameworks used for ESG reporting and scoring, some of the most popular being the Global Reporting Initiative, Sustainable Accounting Standards Board, and Task Force for Climate-related Financial Disclosures.

 Also, relying on companies to self-report and provide data that they gathered themselves can potentially be misleading.
 The issue revolves around how accurately those data points reflect what the company is actually doing regarding ESG policy.

 It's in the company’s best interest to report that they are more than ESG compliant.
 This could potentially see ‘greenwashing’ take root and become ever-more common and problematic.
-As it stands now without a standardized method to score, the best tool PE firms have to combat these issues is due diligence.
+As it stands now, without a standardized method to score, the best way PE firms can combat these issues with is due diligence.
 As it would be key in order to extract the most reliable data.

 Just a trend?

-What has been witnessed in recent years is a steady incline of ESG reporting standards.
-In 2021, what was reported by an annual survey conducted by Investech, found that 62% of GPs have decided to pass on investing in a company due to ESG considerations.
+There has been a steady incline in ESG reporting standards in recent years.
+In 2021, an annual survey conducted by Investech found that 62% of GPs have decided to pass on investing in a company due to ESG considerations.

-It would appear that ESG reporting as a screening method for PE investing is on the rise, especially when you consider that 83% of investors below partner level at a firm report not investing in a company based on ESG principles.
+It would appear that ESG reporting as a screening method for PE investing is on the rise, especially considering that 83% of investors below partner level at a firm report not investing in a company based on ESG principles.